HevvyDevvy/HevvyDevvy/README.md

 | 🧩 | **LabyrinthV8** | Full DLP security dashboard — detection-only, full tool deployment (Flask → TS/Node/React/Electron rewrite of DeadmanXXXII's [Labyrinth](https://github.com/DeadmanXXXII/Labyrinth)) | [Repo](https://github.com/HevvyDevvy/LabyrinthV8) |
 | 🔀 | **QuickSwitchV1** | Network flushing tool — packaged app above | [Repo](https://github.com/HevvyDevvy/QuickSwitchV1) |

-> ⚠️ **Flag for cleanup:** DeadmanXXXII's repo list also has an older `QuickSwitch` repo — worth archiving/redirecting that one to `QuickSwitchV1` here so there's a single source of truth.
->
-> You've got 11 repos total here (some private) — I know 6. **Send the other 5 names** whenever you want them added; happy to slot them into either the Pinned table or the DevOps section below depending on what they are.

 ---